Spectrum and low-temperature bulk properties of triangular quantum spin liquid candidate NaYbSe$_2$

 A very promising class of materials is the Yb delafossites $A$YbSe$_2$ where $A$ is an alkali metal \cite{Ranjinth2019,Ranjith2019_2,Zhang_2021_NYS,Dai_2021,scheie2024_KYS,Xie2023}.
 These form ideal triangular lattices of magnetic Yb$^{3+}$, and appear to approximate the Heisenberg $J_2/J_1$ model \cite{Scheie_2024_Nonlinear}, see Fig. \ref{fig:Schematic}.
 Of these, CsYbSe$_2$ and KYbSe$_2$ have been observed to order magnetically at zero field \cite{scheie2024_KYS,Xie2023}.
 However, following a trend in the periodic table that a smaller $A$-site element enhances $J_2$ and destabilizes order \cite{Scheie_2024_Nonlinear}, no long-range magnetic order has been observed in NaYbSe$_2$ \cite{Ranjinth2019,Dai_2021}, which makes it a prime candidate for a QSL ground state.
 Importantly, the tunability of these compounds means that the QSL phase can be approached systematically from magnetic order (Fig. \ref{fig:Schematic}).
 This allows for greater confidence and rigor than studying a single compound in isolation would.

 Previous NaYbSe$_2$ studies reported a diffuse neutron spectrum that was interpreted in terms of spinon Fermi surface excitations from a QSL \cite{Dai_2021}, but because of 3\% Na site disorder on those samples, it is not clear whether the magnetic order and coherent excitations were destroyed by small amounts of disorder (as in the ill-fated Yb$^{3+}$ QSL candidates YbMgGaO$_4$ \cite{Paddison2017} and Yb$_2$Ti$_2$O$_7$ \cite{Ross_2011_YTO}).
 To further clarify NaYbSe$_2$, we measured the inelastic neutron spectra, AC calorimetry, and AC susceptibility with high quality samples.
-We observe coherent excitations, lack of magnetic order, and evidence in bulk susceptibility of a 2.1~$\mu$eV gap at low temperature.
-This is strong evidence for a QSL ground state in NaYbSe$_2$ and a gapped QSL on the triangular lattice.
+We observe coherent excitations, lack of magnetic order, and a 40~mK frequency-dependent freezing transition.
+This is strong evidence for a QSL ground state in NaYbSe$_2$ that is disrupted by dilute randomness or impurities at the lowest energies.

-The neutron spectra at 100~mK, shown in Fig. \ref{fig:NeutronSubtraction}, show a highly dispersive continuum of excitations with a well-defined lower bound, similar to KYbSe$_2$ \cite{scheie2024_KYS} (see supplemental materials for experimental details).
+The neutron spectra at 100~mK, shown in Fig. \ref{fig:NeutronSubtractionMain}, show a highly dispersive continuum of excitations with a well-defined lower bound, similar to KYbSe$_2$ \cite{scheie2024_KYS} (see supplemental materials for experimental details).
 This is qualitatively different from the spectra measured by Dai et al \cite{Dai_2021} on the 3\% Yb/Na site-mixed sample which in contrast showed smeared our continua in k-space and diffuse spectra extending to low energies in many regions of reciprocal space.
-(Later in the text, we will explain why we believe our samples are free from mixing disorder.)
+(Later in the text, we will explain why we believe our samples have lower levels of mixing disorder.)
 Here, the only region of reciprocal space which has appreciable intensity down to low energies is $(1/3,1/3,0)$, corresponding to the 120$^\circ$ magnetic order seen in sister compounds KYbSe$_2$ \cite{scheie2024_KYS} and CsYbSe$_2$ \cite{Xie2023}.
 Down to 50~${\rm \mu eV}$ (the limit before the incoherent scattering on the elastic line obscures the scattering energy for the incident energy of $E_i=1$~meV), no gap in the spectrum is resolved.